 What's an Effective Leg-Day Workout?

-There are various ways to cause hypertrophy (increasing muscle size) — such as supersets (grouping two exercises together sequentially with little to no rest in between) and triple sets (three exercises executed sequentially with little no rest in between sets) because you can get a lot done in little time.
+There are various ways to structure a workout when your goal is increasing muscle size (called hypertrophy).
+You can go up in weights, you could perform exercises in supersets (grouping two moves together sequentially with little to no rest in between) or you could try triple sets (three exercises executed sequentially with little no rest in between sets).
+You can get a lot done in little time!

 Circuits are also a great way to challenge yourself.
 You can either do a continual circuit where you're moving from one exercise to the next without rest until the end or use supersets or triple sets, in which you group two or three exercises together with little rest in between exercise and a break between sets.